If you are reading this it is highly likely that a portion of your emails are landing in SPAM.

-If the backend of the ESP is not configured to add all proper email header, authentication parameters, and encryption then the emails will get rejected by Email providers (like Gmail, Yahoo Mail, AOL etc.)
+If the backend of the ESP is not configured with proper email header, authentication parameters, and encryption then the emails will get rejected by Email providers (like Gmail, Yahoo Mail, AOL etc.)

 60).
 IP Present in Blacklists

 Just like domain blacklists, there are IP blacklists as well.
-If an IP gets blacklisted the emails that go over that IP get affected as well.
+If an IP gets blacklisted all emails going over that IP will take a hit.